 Gaspar is a French restaurant reminiscent of a Parisian brasserie with modern mid-20th century flair, it is allure and intrigue, transporting guests to a time long past with the flavor and style of a classic French locale with a creatively avant-garde twist.
 Inspired by the romantic bustling Paris of old, and centered on extraordinary food, drink, and hospitality – Gaspar is an exciting complement to the bustling Financial District while offering a dynamic shift in the city’s landscape of restaurants.
-Gaspar cuisine, helmed by Executive Chef Michael Reyes, showcases a menu of approachable brasserie fare comprised of classic French dishes, with the local Northern California landscape woven throughout.
+Gaspar cuisine, helmed by Executive Chef Jason Morales, showcases a menu of approachable brasserie fare comprised of classic French dishes, with the local Northern California landscape woven throughout.

 Designed by owner Franck LeClerc and architect Elmer Lin of Consortium Design, our space evokes the ambiance of a traditional French Brasserie with inspired design details including stylish worn-in finishes, rich leather seating, and textural wall finishes.
 A color palette of deep reds, dark browns and golds give the space a warm yet vibrant energy.
 A beautiful collection of vintage light fixtures, including 14 chandeliers, exquisite hand painted ceilings, and detailed mosaic entryway exude an air of glamour and sophistication.
 Period artwork, polished brass bars, tufted banquettes, and customized wood tables provide the perfect complement to the rich interiors.